athomasq/athomasq.github.io/essays/investing-in-public.md

 <br/>

-## 5. Company Selection
+## 6. Company Selection

 Should I pick based on team, or product, or market?
-I like Andy Weissman's answer: **why choose?**
+I'm a big fan of Andy Weissman's answer: **why choose?**

 Nobody's forcing me to invest, so I should be willing to pass on deal after deal until I find one that has a great team *and* a great product *and* a great market.
 Anything else is a compromise.

 <img src="/assets/img/team-market-product_.jpg" class="image2">

 I'm getting better at this.
 I can't honestly say that my first few angel investments ticked all the boxes, but my more recent ones do, or at least I think they do.